samjaninf/OFN-User-Guide---Master/basic-features/products-1/product-and-inventory-import.md

 ### Import the CSV

-Once you have filled out the **Product List Template CSV** you are ready to upload it into OFN.
+Once you have filled out the **Product List Template CSV** you are ready to upload it into Harvest To Order.

 1. Go to **Products** &gt;  **Product Import.**
 2. **Select import type:** Select Product List